 All of our cottages are provided with recycling and composting bins for your use during your stay.
 At the moment we have recycling facilities for all card, paper, plastics, glass, and cans.

-We have large composting bins in the veg garden beside the office for all raw kitchen waste.
+We have large composting bins by the muck heap, just across the lane from the entrance gates that lead to the recycling bins and the riding arena, for all raw kitchen waste.
 All grass cuttings and horse manure are used to mulch our garden shrubs and young trees, which also helps to save on watering in drier periods.

 While here, fill your own bottles with natural water from our own borehole instead of buying bottled water, cheaper and a lot better for the planet.